Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

   14.262

 .. note:: *Latitude of the Reference Point* and *Longitude of the Reference Point* are the Latitude and Longitude coordinates (in decimal degrees) of the **reference point** for the P-SBAS DInSAR measurement.
 It should be located in a stable area or its deformation behaviour shall be known.
-In any case, the user shall verify that input Latitude and Longitude coordinates are on **land** and included **within the selected Area of Interest** (if any).
+In any case, the user shall verify that input **Latitude and Longitude coordinates are on land and included within the selected Area of Interest** (if any, see next step).
 As a suggestion, urbanized areas are usually well suitable to locate the reference point.
+Moreover, it is in general a good practice to put the reference point in the deformation far field.
 The *Magic Wand* button can be used to automatically fill these fields with the coordinate values of a Marker placed on the map.

 * Leave the *Bounding Box* untouched (Area of Interest empty).